 The dark sideAn ethical hedonist character that strives for happiness doesn't try to force people to be "happy" or otherwise violate them for the greater good.
 That's the realm of the Totalitarian Utilitarian.
-Given enough Insane Troll Logic, or simply disconnected from empathy, human dignity and the spirit behind the principle, ANY principle can be twisted into something vile.
-Either by interpreting "Happiness" in a way that the person receiving the "happiness" wouldn't agree with, or taking the principle to some narrowminded extreme.
-With Ethical Hedonism, there are three main such subversions:
+However, given enough Insane Troll Logic, or simply a disconnect from empathy, human dignity and the spirit behind the principle, ANY principle can be twisted into something vile.
+Ethical Hedonism is not immune from this trend, and it can be perverted either by interpreting "Happiness" in a way that the person receiving the "happiness" wouldn't agree with, or taking the principle to some narrowminded extreme.
+There are three main such subversions:

 - We should maximize the average happiness.
 This can be done by killing off everyone who's unhappy.
 (This is like saying that the best way to end your computer problems is to blow up your computer.)note